Education is a powerful foundation for strong economies. Eskola supports a robust education system to help kids learn.

 The Timor-Leste Ministry of Education, supported by Australian Aid

-The Eskola program supports principals and government inspectors to improve school management in Timor-Leste.
-Through a tablet-based application, principals and school inspectors can carry out classroom observations.
+Education is a powerful foundation for strong economies.
+By supports robust education systems, we can provide kids with the opportunity to learn.
+That’s what Eskola (‘school’, in Tetun) is all about.
+Through a tablet-based application, principals and government inspectors can carry out classroom observations to improve school management in Timor-Leste.
 That might be about kids’ attendance in class or teachers’ use of lesson plans.
 They receive prompts for monthly inspections, and see notifications based on triggers like a missing report.
 Ministry officials can see data on a simple dashboard—including children's literacy and numeracy scores—allowing them to track performance.
 It all contributes to more informed policymaking and better delivery of education.